bashup/.devkit/dk.md

 ### basher

 For use in `.dkrc` commands, we provide an auto-installing wrapper function for  `basher`, that installs it locally if needed.
-(The [realpaths](https://github.com/bashup/realpaths) and [relative-symlink](relative-symlink) modules are also imported and made available.)

 ```shell
 basher() {